Smead Aerospace welcomes applications from PhD [or PhD-seeking] students for our GAANN Fellowship Program in Critical Aerospace Technologies.

 - Provide a supervised teaching experience and work with the GAANN Fellow to complete their teaching component of the fellowship;

-- Apply to the PhD program in Smead Aerospace (read our FAQs here).
-Graduate application fees are waived by the College of Engineering and Applied Sciences for domestic PhD applicants with a cumulative undergraduate GPA greater than 3.4 who apply before December 1, 2018.
+- Apply to the PhD program in Smead Aerospace (see Deadlines & Fees here, read our FAQs here).
+Graduate application fees are waived by the College of Engineering and Applied Science for domestic PhD applicants with a cumulative undergraduate GPA greater than 3.4 who apply by November 15, 2019.

 - Complete the Free Application for Federal Student Aid (FAFSA).
 As part of the packet that you submit directly to us (see step 3 below), include your expected family contribution information.
 Please read the information below before finalizing your FAFSA application.
 [Note: FAFSA forms are submitted via the official US Government website, which then shares the information with the University of Colorado Boulder--you do not need to submit your FAFSA forms through this page or share them with department faculty or staff).

 - After completing your FAFSA, if the resulting evaluation shows a high Expected Family Contribution (EFC), which is most likely for incoming students, please seek guidance from a CU financial aid counselor to ensure that the FAFSA form was completed correctly.

 - Submit, in a single PDF, to GAANN Project Manager, Lewis Groswald:

 - A Personal Statement that explains your research and longer-term career goals, and how the GAANN Fellowship would help you achieve those goals (max. two pages, 12-point font, single spaced)

 - Your faculty Letter of Endorsement (if you are an incoming student, this would be the faculty member who would be your faculty advisor);

 - In your email to Lewis, please confirm that you have filed the relevant FAFSA form for the academic year(s) you are applying for.